andribergs/tinyserde/README.md

-# Tiny Serde
+# Tiny serde

-A Basic JSON parser written in Rust.
+A basic JSON parser/serializer/deserializer written in Rust.

 ## To get started